-and in some instances of continuous use, juvenile and adult heartworms (McCall et al, 2001a, 2008b).
+and adult heartworms (McCall et al, 2001a, 2008b).
 Because their filaricidal effect on precardiac (migrating) larvae can be achieved by brief pulsing at very low doses (e.g., monthly) or continuous release of small amounts over long periods (e.g., six months), they have excellent therapeutic/toxic ratios.
 Macrocyclic lactones, when given according to label instructions, are highly effective and are among the safest medications used in veterinary medicine.